microsoft/vscode-docs/CONTRIBUTING.md

 >For example: `[Why VS Code](/docs/editor/whyvscode.md)` - links to the **Why Visual Studio Code** page

->**Correction:** For this repo to ease content development you should add the .md suffix.
-We will parse these out for the website deployment.
+>**Note:** For navigation on GitHub, you should add the .md suffix.
+The suffix is removed during conversion to HTML.

 ### Bookmarks